ihumanable/patch/README.md

 2. First class support for working with Processes.
 3. No testing code in non-test code.

 In addition to these features which many libraries aspire to, Patch has 3 additional features that no other mocking library for Elixir / Erlang seem to have.
-These "Super Powers" are
+These [Super Powers](https://hexdocs.pm/patch/super-powers.html) are

 1. Patch mocks are effective for both local and remote calls.
 This means a patched function **always** resolves to the patch.
 2. Patch can patch private functions without changing their visibility.